FactomProject/FactomDocs/whitepaper.md

 *Figure 1: Diagram showing that Notary Blocks are linked together, and the has of each Notary Block is inserted into the Bitcoin Block Chain.*

-Notary Chains are held within a series of Notary Blocks.
-The contents of the Notary Block is hashed periodically.
-And every so often, the last hash of the Notary Block is inserted into the Bitcoin Block Chain, as shown by Figure 1.
-That is all NotaryChains insert into the Bitcoin Blockchain.
-With the single insertion, the Notary Block can be provably unalterable (as it would break the hash in the Bitcoin Block Chain).
-How the Notary Blocks document their inclusion into the Bitcoin BlockChain is discussed in more detail later.
+The proof of existence hashes are held within a series of Notary Blocks.
+Every so often, the current notary block is hashed, and that hash is inserted into the Bitcoin Block Chain, as shown by Figure 1.
+The periodic hash is all that is inserted into the Bitcoin Blockchain.
+With the single hash, the Notary Block can be provably unalterable (as it would break the hash recorded in the Bitcoin Block Chain).
+We are looking at different ways to create a link to this hash from the notary block.

-A Notary Block is created after the previous Notary Block has had its last Hash submitted to the Bitcoin BlockChain.
-A new Notary Block begins with a Block ID (one greater than the last), and the transaction hash for the six previous Notary Blocks.
-We record six transaction hashes since a transaction hash is mailable and could change.
-This is to simplify the lookup of Notary Block hashes in the Bitcoin Blockchain.
-If a blockchain reorganization changes  the transaction hash, that doesn’t remove the Notary Block’s hash from the Bitcoin Blockchain.
+A Notary Block is created immediately after the previous Notary Block is slated to have its Hash submitted to the Bitcoin BlockChain.
+A new Notary Block begins with a Block ID (one greater than the last).

 ![Figure 2](images/fig2.png)

 *Figure 2:  Internal structure of a Notary Block.*

-As each Notary Entry is submitted, it is added to the Notary Block, and every so often, a running hash is computed that combindes the hash of the new entry with the previous entries, and that hash is added to the Notary Block.
-This prevents any modification of Notary Entries once added to the Notary Block, since any modification of a Notary Entry would break the hash of that entry, and all the hashes that follow.
+As each Notary Entry is submitted, it is added to the Notary Block, along with a type, and a timestamp.
+For a simple proof of existence entry, the type will be 0.
+Other types provide indexes and information that link to information held in entries and chains.

-For Example, Suppose we ad4 8 Entries (A-D).
-The Notary Block would look like this:

-1. A
-2. h(A)
-3. B
-4. h( h(2) + h(B) )
-5. C
-6. h( h(4) + h(C) )
-7. D
-8. h( h(6) + h(D) )

 #A Simple Notary Entry